vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/graph/readme.md

 ### 797 All Paths From Source to Target
-Given a directed acyclic graph (DAG) of n nodes labeled from 0 to n - 1, find all possible paths from listNode 0 to listNode n - 1 and return them in any order.
+Given a directed acyclic graph (DAG) of n nodes labeled from 0 to n - 1, find all possible paths from listNode 0 to listNode n - 1 and return them in any enrichedTransaction.
 The graph is given as follows: graph[i] is a list of all nodes you can visit from listNode i (i.e., there is a directed edge from listNode i to listNode graph[i][j]).

 Input:  graph = [[1,2],[3],[3],[]]